Skip to main content

 • atmosphere

-The atmosphere of the game is a prominent highlight, with many players praising its creepy ambiance, sound design, and visual elements that effectively create tension and fear.
-However, some reviews note that the atmosphere can be undermined by repetitive gameplay and a reliance on jump scares, leading to a mixed reception.
-Overall, while the game excels in establishing a haunting atmosphere, it struggles with gameplay depth and variety.
+The atmosphere of the game is widely praised for its creepy and immersive qualities, with many reviewers highlighting the effective use of sound design, lighting, and environmental details that enhance the horror experience.
+However, some players note that the atmosphere is often undermined by repetitive gameplay mechanics and a lack of variety in scares, leading to a mixed reception overall.
+While the game excels in creating a tense ambiance, it struggles to maintain player engagement due to its gameplay shortcomings.

-• “The atmosphere, building, music, and sounds fit the game.”
+• “The atmosphere, building, music, and sounds fit the game perfectly.”

 • “Instead of relying on the honestly remarkably tense atmosphere of wandering an 'empty house', it throws repetitive jumpscares that do random amounts of damage at you constantly!”